-Pessoa Grant for Advanced Language in Portuguese
+Pessoa Grant for Advanced Language Training in Portuguese

 Purpose: The Pessoa Grant, named for Portuguese poet and writer Fernando Pessoa, supports undergraduates who continue their study of the Portuguese language during the summer break.
 The grant is designed to fund the entire cost of intensive coursework in Portuguese undertaken in Portugal.
 This funding gives undergraduates with interest in Portugal an opportunity to gain advanced-level proficiency in Portuguese, especially those students whose schedules might not otherwise accommodate upper-level language coursework.

 Maximum Award: $7000.
 Funds are typically paid as a one-time sum.

 Number of Awards: One.
 The grant will be awarded to the applicant of highest merit as demonstrated through his/her application and proposed budget.